xMaddMackx/xm_menu/README.md

             header = "Sub Menu Button",
             txt = "This is 1 line.",
             icon = "fas fa-hands",
-            params = {
+            iconColor = "white", -- optional (will use default colorScheme | only for font-awesome icons). params = {
                 event = "xm_menu:client:testMenu2",
                 args = {